Sharkoon1/BLXMSmartBridge/README.md

 - **Single Step** — walk through price collection, arbitrage calculation, and swap execution one step at a time for debugging purpose
 - **Full Autonomous** — runs continuously and triggers automatically when prices diverge

-Includes a frontend for live price monitoring, console logs, and bot controls.
+A frontend provides live price monitoring, console logs, and bot controls.

 Winner of the Mobility Challenge at the [BWCON Blockchain Hackathon](https://www.bwcon.de/de/aktuelles/detail/blockchain-hackathon-das-sind-die-gewinner)
 (Team Melonswap), later developed into an MVP.